-QAI provides independent, third-party organic certification to products at every stage from farm to fork to the USDA National Organic Program (NOP); Mexico Organics Product Law Standard (LPO); Canadian Organic Regime (COR); Quebec Organic Reference Standards; European Union Organic Regulation (EU No 1169/2011); Japan Agricultural Standard (JAS) and NSF/ANSI 305 Organic Personal Care Products.
-We can also help companies that want to export organic products to Japan and Korea via the country’s respective equivalency agreements.
+QAI provides independent, third-party organic certification to products at every stage from farm to fork to the USDA National Organic Program (NOP); Mexico Organics Product Law Standard (LPO); Canadian Organic Regime (COR); Quebec Organic Reference Standards; European Union Organic Regulation (EU No 1169/2011) and NSF/ANSI 305 Organic Personal Care Products.
+QAI also helps companies that want to export organic products to Japan, Korea, Taiwan and other international markets.

 QAI can certify crop and livestock producers; livestock, dairy and poultry products; processors and manufacturers; distributors, traders and packers; and facilities, restaurants and retailers.
 We also certify hemp crops and finished products containing hemp-derived CBD.

 QAI will assign you a dedicated certification project manager to guide through each step of certification.
 For help with setting up your organic systems prior to applying for certification, please view our consultants list.

 To kick off the process, complete the application forms and submit supporting documentation.
 This helps us understand your products, organic practices and operation scope.
 Let us know if you want other certifications such as gluten-free or non-GMO.